 Application security policy

-A formal document establishing rules, standards, and procedures for protecting software assets throughout their entire lifecycle.
+An application security policy is a formal document outlining an organization's rules, standards, and procedures for securing software applications throughout their entire lifecycle.